 Both cool boxes are great and an excellent choice to avoid curdled milk in your morning coffee.

-There are lots of different options for food storage when you’re camping, but in my experience it’s better to go with lightweight and watertight options.
+There are many different food storage options when you’re camping, but in my experience, it’s better to go with lightweight and watertight options.

-You can even freeze water in them an use them as a makeshift ice block.
+You can even freeze water in them and use them as a makeshift ice block.